-CPUs cores.
-Usually, it requires an extensive CUDA programming experience.
-Some examples of code tuning strategies are the choice of an appropriate threadBlocks size and shape, the coalescing maximization of the memory accesses, or the occupancy maximization of the Streaming Multiprocessor, among others.
-However, the resource differences between each GPU architecture and release, such as the number of computational units, cache-sizes, and other features, make even more difficult to find the optimal configuration for each GPU.
+of an appropriate threadBlocks size and shape, the coalescing maximization of the memory accesses, or the occupancy maximization of the Streaming Multiprocessor, among others.
+Moreover, the resource differences between each GPU architecture and release, such as the number of computational units, cache-sizes, and other features, make even more difficult to find the optimal configuration for each GPU.
 Besides this, the optimal values also depend of the access-memory pattern and the characteristics of the code of each executed kernel.
-The Tuning layer automatically selects the parameter values for an optimal configuration for each kernel and GPU, using the kernel characterization provided by the user.
+The Tuning layer automatically selects some important parameter values for each kernel and GPU, based on a kernel characterization provided by the application programmer.